MRtrix3/mrtrix3/CONTRIBUTING.md

    release of *MRtrix3*, i.e. "`3.x.0`"; *macro* releases, i.e. "`3.0.x`",
    do *not* include changes that have been merged onto the "`dev`" branch.

--  If making changes to the *MRtrix3* [documentation](#documentation), then
-   the base branch should be the same branch as was used when first constructing the branch on your fork.
+-  If making changes to the *MRtrix3* *documentation*, then the base branch should be the same branch as was used when first constructing the working branch on your fork.

 In the initial post of your Pull Request, you should include in your text references to any other Issues or Pull Requests that you consider relevant